robosavvy/rosc/README.md

 ![rosc logo](http://web1.synapticon.com/pub/rosc-Logo_150.png)
 ====
-rosc is a dependency-free ROS client implementation in ANSI C which aims to support small embedded systems as well as any operating system.
+rosc is a dependency-free ROS client implementation in ANSI C (catkin required to build, but not on the target system to run the node) which aims to support small embedded systems as well as any operating system.
 Its long-term goal is to become a hardened, efficient and highly portable implementation of the ROS middleware, making it a good choice for use in industrial applications or product development.